Alliance for Justice

-Alliance for Justice (AFJ) is a progressive judicial advocacy group in the United States.
-Founded in 1979 by former president Nan Aron, AFJ monitors federal judicial appointments.
-AFJ represents a coalition of 100 politically leftist groups that have an interest in the federal judiciary.
+The Alliance for Justice (AFJ) is a progressive judicial advocacy group in the United States.
+Founded in 1979 by Nan Aron, AFJ monitors federal judicial appointments.
+AFJ represents a coalition of 135 politically liberal groups that have an interest in the federal judiciary.
 The Alliance for Justice presents a modern liberal viewpoint on legal issues.

-According to the organization, "AFJ works to ensure that the federal judiciary advances core constitutional values, preserves human rights and unfettered access to the courts, and adheres to the even-handed administration of justice for all Americans."

 Judicial advocacy

 AFJ launched the Judicial Selection Project in 1985 to monitor the federal judicial appointment system.
 According to AFJ's founder, Nan Aron, the organization wanted to guard against the ideological impact of Ronald Reagan's federal judicial nominees.
 AFJ objects to judicial nominees who oppose abortion or who promise to exercise judicial restraint.
 The organization provides background on prospective nominees to the American Bar Association and the Senate Judiciary Committee.

 AFJ played a role in the defeat of Ronald Reagan nominee Robert Bork's nomination to the Supreme Court of the United States in 1987.
 In 2001, the organization supported the nomination of Roger Gregory, a Bill Clinton nominee and the first African-American judge in the Fourth Circuit in 2001.
 In 2013, AFJ supported President Barack Obama's three nominees for the United States Court of Appeals for the District of Columbia Circuit.